 Focus on being found

-Looking at this new pattern of buyer behaviour, it becomes obvious that being found during the research phase of the buyer’s journey is crucial to capturing prospects.
+Looking at this new buyer behaviour pattern, it becomes obvious that being found during the research phase of the buyer’s journey is crucial to capturing prospects.
 And the only way you will be found is if you have the right kind of content out there – the kind they are looking for during their buyer’s journey.
 It needs to be accessible, helpful, appropriate, and timely.

-Besides having content that matches up with what they are looking for, you have to ensure it is search engine friendly too – if your content doesn’t show up in search engines, then you will truly be invisible.
+Besides having content that matches what they are looking for, you have to ensure it is search engine friendly, too – if your content doesn’t appear in search engines, you will truly be invisible.

-So, inbound clearly matters – but what does that mean in practice?
-Let’s look at some of the potential inbound marketing content that might help to win prospects and why it works.
+So, inbound matters – but what does that mean in practice?
+Let’s look at some potential inbound marketing content that might help win prospects and why it works.

 Overviews and reviews

-The first type of useful content you can create and publish will help potential customers make sense of the industry landscape.
+The first type of helpful content you can create and publish will help potential customers make sense of the industry landscape.

 Overviews

-These sorts of articles can cover the different sorts of companies that are operating within the same market – categorising potential suppliers into types for example.
-This can be expanded to discuss why some types of suppliers may be better for some types of work, and why they will be unsuited to other types of work.
+These articles can cover the different sorts of companies operating within the same market – categorising potential suppliers into types, for example.
+This can be expanded to discuss why some types of suppliers may be better for some types of work and why they will be unsuited to other types of work.

-This type of content could also include an overview of the main companies who are offering solutions, with a run-down of the generic pros and cons of their different approaches.
+This type of content could also include an overview of the main companies offering solutions, with a run-down of their different approaches' generic pros and cons.

-Other articles that are aimed specifically at anyone new to the buying role, can cover the basics of the industry and the typical issues buyers face.
-Whilst there may not be many of your prospects in that category, those that are, will be very thankful for basic information and greatly appreciate it.
+Other articles aimed specifically at anyone new to the buying role can cover the basics of the industry and the typical issues buyers face.
+Whilst there may not be many of your prospects in that category, those that are will be very thankful for basic information and greatly appreciate it.

 Reviews

-These articles are some of the most successful form of content marketing you can undertake.
-They can help prospects 'self qualify' using your content, ensuring that you don't waste time on chasing 'wrong fit' leads later on.
-Some of our clients have also found that a review with their rival's company name in the title, can mean they are appearing high up in the returns when prospects are looking to research or contact them.
-Intercepting organic search in this way is an interesting and cost-effective way to ramp up your own brand awareness.
+These articles are some of the most successful forms of content marketing you can undertake.
+They can help prospects 'self-qualify' using your content, ensuring you don't waste time chasing 'wrong fit' leads later.
+Some of our clients have also found that a review with their rival's company name in the title can mean they appear high up in the returns when prospects want to research or contact them.
+Intercepting organic search this way is an interesting and cost-effective way to increase brand awareness.

-Overview and review content establishes you as an authority, and as a helpful company that really knows its stuff.
+Overview and review content establish you as an authority and helpful company that knows its stuff.
 This type of content will help attract prospects, maybe making them aware of you for the first time and leading them to consider you as a potential supplier.

 In-depth information

-Content that covers the different types of available solutions in detail is valuable to buyers who already have a good sense of what they are looking for.
+Content covering the different types of available solutions in detail is valuable to buyers with a good sense of what they are looking for.
 Similarly, content that looks at the typical issues facing your prospects’ businesses is relevant and attractive.

-Another kind of content that will draw in prospects, are articles that look at the bigger picture around various solutions – such as the resources they might require, management time, training, budgeting, long term implications, and other issues that should be considered, beyond just buying into the solution.
+Another kind of content that will draw in prospects is articles that look at the bigger picture around various solutions – such as the resources they might require, management time, training, budgeting, long-term implications, and other issues that should be considered beyond just buying into the solution.

 Helpful content

-Whilst direct sales content is known to be ineffective, talking about your capabilities in a helpful way can be very useful to a prospect.
+Whilst direct sales content is known to be ineffective, helpfully talking about your capabilities can be very useful to a prospect.
 Content that explains what is possible – what your capabilities might mean for their business in real terms – is valid content.
 Always create this with the prospect’s business in mind.
-Don’t write about what you can do, but what taking advantage of your capabilities allows them to do, or enables them to do better.
+Don’t write about what you can do, but what taking advantage of your capabilities allows them to do or enables them to do better.

 Case studies

-As a business that can’t publicly talk about what you have done for other businesses, you might be tempted to think that you can’t publish case studies.
+As a business that can’t publicly discuss what you have done for other businesses, you might be tempted to think that you can’t publish case studies.

-Part of the power of a case study is that it talks about an actual client and therefore, a generic case study is not seen to be as powerful.
-But just because it isn’t as powerful, does not mean it isn’t useful and of benefit in winning business.
+Part of the power of a case study is that it talks about an actual client, and therefore, a generic case study is not seen to be as powerful.
+But just because it isn’t as powerful does not mean it doesn’t help win business.

 You have to understand that context is everything.
-Your prospects are expecting privacy and confidentiality, so publishing an anonymous case study is exactly what they would expect and is still useful content; demonstrating solutions and expertise in areas relevant to their issues and challenges.
+Your prospects expect privacy and confidentiality, so publishing an anonymous case study is exactly what they would expect and is still helpful content, demonstrating solutions and expertise in areas relevant to their issues and challenges.

 Such case studies should be as detailed as you can make them whilst still respecting the confidentiality of the client.
 Just like a normal case study, you will need to work closely with the client to clear permission for what you can and cannot say.

-Try to create case studies that cover the elements, issues and questions that your target buyer would be facing.
+Try to create case studies covering the elements, issues and questions your target buyer would face.

 Demonstrating your capabilities and publishing case studies both help to establish your credentials.